 A servo motor is a rotational or translational motor to which power is supplied by a servo amplifier and serves to apply torque or force to a mechanical system, such as an actuator or brake.
-Servo motors allow for precise control in terms of angular position, acceleration and velocity.
+Servo motors allow for precise control in terms of angular position, acceleration, and velocity.
 This type of motor is associated with a closed-loop control system.
-A closed loop control system considers the current output and alters it to the desired condition.
-The control action in these systems is based on the output of motor.
-It uses a positive feedback system to control motion and final position of the shaft.
+A closed-loop control system considers the current output and alters it to the desired condition.
+The control action in these systems is based on the output of the motor.
+It uses a positive feedback system to control the motion and final position of the shaft.

 Servo motors offer versatility in the manufacturing environment.
 Common applications include Collaborative robotics, Conveyor belts, Automatic door openers, CNC turning/milling machines, and Automation systems.
 If your interested in incorporating a servo motor into your application, submit your requirements for a quotation.